JosephdeVilmarest/josephdevilmarest.github.io/index.md

 Second, we participated in electricity load forecasting competitions to assert the performance of our methods:
 * We obtained with Y. Goude the first place in the competition [Day-Ahead Electricity Demand Forecasting: Post-COVID Paradigm](https://ieee-dataport.org/competitions/day-ahead-electricity-demand-forecasting-post-covid-paradigm):\
 de Vilmarest, J. and Goude, Y. (2021).
 [State-Space Models Win the IEEE DataPort Competition on Post-covid Day-ahead Electricity Load Forecasting](https://arxiv.org/abs/2110.00334). *Preprint*.
+See also our implementation on [gitlab](https://gitlab.com/JosephdeVilmarest/state-space-post-covid-forecasting).
 * I obtained the first place in [Competition on building energy consumption forecasting](http://www.gecad.isep.ipp.pt/smartgridcompetitions/).